 When it comes to pursuing your hobbies at college, there is no end to what is available.
 There are schools out there with programs and student organizations for everything you can imagine.
-If you love robotics in high school, or you’re looking to get into it for fun in college, you should check out some of these schools!
+If you love robotics in high school, or you’re looking to get into it for fun after high school, you should check out some of these colleges!

 The Ohio State University – Underwater Robotics Team

 In a fun twist on the traditional robotics programs, OSU offers an underwater robotics club.
 They strive to develop an autonomous underwater vehicle.
 The team is largely made up of engineering students across various disciplines, but it is open to students of all majors.

 Johns Hopkins University

 Given that Johns Hopkins is known for its research, maybe it’s no surprise that its robotics program is world-class.
 There are eight different laboratories focusing on different aspects of robotics.
 The LIMBS (Locomotion in Mechanical and Biological Systems) laboratory, for example, studies animal movements to incorporate them into robotics.
 For undergraduates, robotics at this school is a minor.

 Colorado School of Mines – CARDI

 If you are concerned about how robots can assist with the difficult work of mining—whether doing the work or helping rescue humans from it—then the Colorado School of Mines might be for you.
 This school’s Center for Automation, Robotics, and Distributed Intelligence is involved at both the undergraduate and graduate levels when it comes to robotics.
 It offers two minors for undergraduates, one in robotics and the other in robotics and artificial intelligence.